-At the moment I’m a full time student with two jobs on campus and my to do list always has loads of things on it.
-So I need a planner that will keep me organized and on task (as much as is possible).
-This year I thought I would try The Happy Planner, which is an 18 month planner that’s known for its aesthetically-pleasing designs.
-The brand also comes with addition packs for fitness, party planning, faith, Christmas, and other aspects of your life that might need extra planning.
+This year I was fortunate to receive a sample of The Happy Planner, which is a 12-month planner that’s known for its aesthetically-pleasing designs.
+The brand also comes with addition packs for fitness, school, faith, budgeting, and other aspects of your life that might need extra planning.

 Keep reading for my experience with my Happy Planner!

 The Happy Planner comes in three sizes; classic, big and mini.
 I chose the classic size which is around 8″ by 10″.
 It fits in my mid to larger size bags really well.
 The planner comes with laminated covers which is nice because usually my planners get pretty destroyed by the end of year.

 I chose the Minimalist Classic Planner, above, which reads “this is your year,” with a rose gold and white marble design.
 My style is minimal and mainly neutrals (super colorful planners give me a headache!), so this is perfect for me.

 In the past, I was hesitant to try the Happy Planner because I thought their designs were too colorful, so I’m super excited that they have this minimalist line now to better fit my vibe.